truist/ubulk/backlog.md

         - but still exit with the right code
     - figure out what junk is left behind and delete it
         - maybe wait until sandbox is unmounted?
-* Get the tests passing on a bare system
-    - i.e. uninstall pkg_chk and mksandbox, etc.
-* Get the tests passing on a non-root OSX pkgsrc
 * Option and command-arg to retry / continue / do a quick build
     - auto-set all the 'skip' options
     - do a manual 'scan' and 'build'
         - or use one of the other wrapper scripts?
 * Option and command-arg to set nice level
     - default 10
-* Command-arg to get command-arg help

 ## Install Backlog
 * Formal script that can install chosen packages